agrrh/agrrh.com/technical/mining_with_atom.md

 I also thoght that it is possible to find wallet accepting address within binary file (as there is no such in config file), but got no luck.
 Probably it could be located inside `/proc/*/cmdline` or around, but now it's too late as the process was killed.

 Please let me know if you got ideas how to continue investigation.

+Update: After 24 hours head host was locked by hosting provider.